kulikovman/Barcodelist/README.md

 # Barcodelist
-The application for task management, the main purpose of which is to make task management as simple and convenient as possible.
+An application for compiling a list of products by scanning bar codes.

 ## Application Functionality:
-* Quickly add tasks.
+* Scanning barcodes with the power of a third-party application.
-* Quickly change the parameters of the task, without having to open it.
+* Create a list of scanned barcodes.
-* Sorting tasks by type and groups.
+* Ability to divide the goods into groups.
-* Support for custom groups.
+* The list of goods can be mailed.

 ## Screenshots:
 ![screenshot of sample](http://kulikovman.ru/android/img/Barcodelist.jpg)